mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

  - Second line is the name of the service the errors middleware should send the custom GET request to, no need to change this.
  - Third line defines what query will be sent to the errorPage container.
 Here you can use the {status} variable, where status will be replaced by whatever error status code was received.
 With this you could serve different error pages for every status code if you wanted.

 Now the errors middleware has been created we can add it to the routers for every service we want to return the custom error page.
-In my case I host codeslikeaduck.com as a container named "blog" and you see where I add the errorpage-redirect middleware to the blog service router [here](https://github.com/mpdcampbell/blog/blob/master/docker-compose-blog.yml#L32).
+In my case I host codeslikeaduck.com as a container named "blog" and I add the errorpage-redirect middleware to the blog service router, [my docker-compose.yml](https://github.com/mpdcampbell/blog/blob/master/docker-compose-blog.yml#L32).
 But for a general case you can add the middleware to a service by adding the below under that containers labels.

 {{< code language="yml" title="Add middleware to router" expand="Show" collapse="Hide" isCollapsed="false" >}}
 - "traefik.http.routers.router-name.middlewares=errorpage-redirect"